mapeditor/tiled/_posts/2021-03-23-tiled-1-5-0-released.md

-This new release was made possible by over 300 [patrons][Patreon] and [sponsors][sponsors] supporting me on a monthly basis as well as many people cIoosing to pay for [Tiled on itch.io][Itch] and some who donated through [Liberapay][Liberapay].
+This new release was made possible by over 300 [patrons][Patreon] and [sponsors][sponsors] supporting me on a monthly basis as well as many people choosing to pay for [Tiled on itch.io][Itch] and some who donated through [Liberapay][Liberapay].
 To ensure I will be able to keep developing Tiled at this pace, please [set up a small monthly donation][donate]!